bzimor/Pynancisto/README.md

 # Pynancisto
-Pynancisto is liite tool to parse and build Sqlite database from famous Financisto backup file
+Pynancisto is lite tool to parse and build Sqlite database from famous Financisto backup file